 4. Avoid contact with any debris

-Transformer explosion leads to damage of the parts of the transformer and debris may scatter around the area.
-Do not touch the debris as it may be hot or dangerous
+A transformer explosion damages the parts of the transformer, and debris may scatter around the area.
+Do not touch the debris, as it may be hot or dangerous

 5. Take the help of a professional

-Take the help of a professional for the replacement of destroyed parts of the transformer.
+Take the help of a professional to replace destroyed parts of the transformer.
 The incoming supply must be shut off first.
-The replacement/repairs of the damaged parts must be done by a professional electrical engineer.
+A professional electrical engineer must do the replacement/repairs of the damaged parts.

-The transformer explosion is a severe incident and what to do after a transformer explosion is very vital for preventing further damage and injury.
+The transformer explosion is a severe incident, and what to do after a transformer explosion is vital for preventing further damage and injury.